 Please note: Venice charges a city tax of €0.20 – 3.00 per person per day which is usually not included in your booking.

 There are few campsites outside of Venice that offer beds in a two person tent for €9.00+ per person.
 Just don’t expect these tents to be luxurious, or spacious as they are usually just beds in a tent without electricity.
 Some campsites also have private bungalows/chalets for around €25.00 that are usually way nicer and might be worth the extra cost.

-Note: If you don’t want to pay the ridiculous hostel and hotel prices in Venice, we would recommend you stay here.
-We stayed in a private bungalow for €25.00 a night.
+If you don’t want to pay the ridiculous hostel and hotel prices in Venice, we would recommend you stay here.
+We stayed in a private bungalow for €25.00 a night for the both of us.
 It was basic but definitely more comfortable than the tents.
 Plus the location really can’t be beat.

 2.)
 Hostels & Hotels

 Unfortunately, unlike in Rome or Florence, there aren’t many affordable/good quality hostels in Venice.
 You are better of staying at a campsite a little bit outside of Venice but if you are rather stay in the heart of it all here are the highest rated hostels in Venice.